Rayanali202/cache-simulator/README.md

 # Cache Simulator

-Program starts by converting hex address to 32 bit binary.
+Program starts by converting hex address to a 32 bit binary string.
 Starting from the right the first 6 bits are the offset bits for the 64B cache line.
 The next 9 bits represent the L1 cache index and the next 10 represent the L2 cache index.
 The remaining bits are the Tag bits.

 ![Image Alt Text](bits.png)

+**Code Explanation***
+The logic behind the cache simulator occurs in the 'simulate()' function in the Simulator class.

+**Read:**
+In the case of a read we start by checking the L1 cache at the L1_index for a tag match, this takes 0.5nsec.
+In the case of a miss, we go to the L2 cache at the L2_index and check for a tag match in the set.
+This takes 4.5nsec and in the case of a hit we incur a penalty of 5pj for moving the cache line into the L1 cache.
+If both L1 and L2 miss then we go to DRAM, which takes 45nsec.
+We check for an empty spot in the L2 cache in the set at L2_index.
+If no empty spot is found we choose a random cache line to replace.
+Moving data from DRAM to L2 or from L2 to DRAM (in the case of a dirty eviction) incurs a penalty of 640pj.
+Additionally, since we have an inclusive cache we have to make sure that the cache line we just evicted from L2 does not also currently exist in L1.
+In order to remedy this, we replace whatever is at L1_index with the new cache line brought in from DRAM and stored in L2.
+This takes a 5pj penalty for moving data from L2 to L1.

+**Write:**
+Writes are asynchronus so we don't really have to care for the time penalty.
+However, if an asychronus write occurs at the end of our read time it does matter so we keep track of a variable called 'async_time'.
+For example, if we have to write to L1 we get an asynchronus time penalty of 0.5nsec, so we set async_time to the max of (async_time, current_time + 0.5).
+If at the end of our simulation async_time is greater than current_time (just 'time' in the code), then the final run time is set to async_time.

+Writes works pretty similar to reads.
+We start by checking L1 for a tag match.
+If we miss we go to L2.
+If we get a hit on the L2 cache then we write to L2 and move the updated cache line up to L1, we also mark the cache line as dirty.
+We also incur a 5pj penalty for moving data from L2 to L1.
+If both L1 and L2 miss we bring the cache line in from DRAM and replace a cache line in L2.
+We also update the respective cache line in L1 with the newly brought in cache line to maintain inclusivity.
+This takes no time according to specifications on Ed Discussion but we incur a penalty of 640pj for moving data between DRAM and L2 and 5pj for moving data between L2 and L1.